- Case Study

-With offices in almost 30 countries around the world and employing over 20,000 people, ensuring that all data centre are operating to their full potential is a key operational strategy.
+With offices in almost 30 countries around the world and employing over 20,000 people, ensuring that all data centres are operating to their full potential is a key operational strategy.

-The Client invited us two existing, state-of-the-art data halls, each with a floor area of over 1,500m2 and containing over 300 racks.
+Sudlows were appointed to look at two existing data halls, each with a floor area of over 1,500m2 and containing over 300 racks.

 The critical nature of the data centres necessitated a non-invasive approach that guaranteed zero downtime and minimised operational risk.

-By utilising CFD analysis, the Sudlows data centre audit team essentially ‘found’ an extra 90kW of capacity which enabled the client to install an additional 94 cabinets without having to install any costly supporting plant.
+By utilising CFD analysis, the Sudlows Professional Services team essentially ‘found’ an extra 90kW of capacity which enabled the client to install an additional 94 cabinets without having to install any costly supporting plant.

 The final assessment also proposed a method of energy saving through governing the CRAH units.

-The effect each of the CRAH units had on the new aisles was found, allowing the new regions to be effectively controlled by the existing control system.
+CFD analysis enabled the effect that each of the CRAH units had on the new aisles to be found, allowing the new regions to be effectively controlled by the existing control system.

-This CFD analysis ensured that the new cabinets could be installed without risk to the existing data hall and with maximum capacities provided to the IT team to ensure that the data centre could be adequately cooled as it was populated.
+This CFD analysis ensured that the new cabinets could be installed without risk to the existing data hall and with maximum capacities provided to the IT team.
+This enabled the data centre to be adequately cooled as it was populated.

 “Computational Fluid Dynamics has been a highly regarded method of testing and analysing engineering divisions for a number of years.